Capitol Hill Briefings

 The Hoover Institution recognizes the work that Congressional staff do as essential to American freedom and prosperity.
 In an effort to bring Hoover’s unique scholarship to policy-makers in Washington, the Hoover Institution’s Washington, D.C. office hosts a series of Capitol Hill Briefings.
 These events feature a presentation by a Hoover scholar to a bi-partisan group of congressional staff on how their work is relevant to congressional work, and also includes a time for questions and answers from the staffers.

 National Security & Technology Congressional Briefing Series

 Technology has fundamentally changed the way we live our lives from the way we work to the way we fight wars.
 The National Security & Technology Congressional Speaker Series seeks to educate Congressional staff on the latest technologies and the way they impact U.S. national security.
-Each month, a Hoover fellow will give a presentation on and answer questions on a specific example of technology impacting national security from understanding the basics of blockchain to the nuanced effect drones have in international conflict.
+A regular briefing seres where a Hoover fellow will give a presentation on and answer questions on a specific example of technology impacting national security from understanding the basics of blockchain to the nuanced effect drones have in international conflict.

 American Exceptionalism in a New Era

 Based on the collection of essays edited by Hoover Institution's Director, Thomas W. Gilligan, the American Exceptionalism in a New Era Capitol Hill Briefing Series discusses America's rapid journey from rebellious upstart to global economic powerhouse, as well as a range of current threats to the values that fueled that unprecedented growth.
 Hoover scholars who authored chapters in the book discuss their research and field questions from congressional staff.